raynet-uk/raynet-cms/README.md

 **RAYNET CMS** · Developed by RAYNET Liverpool · For every RAYNET UK group

-*RAYNET — the Radio Amateurs' Emergency Network*
+*RAYNET — the Radio Amateurs' Emergency Network · Affiliated with the RSGB*

 <br>